JinoArch/tech-repo/content/Blogs/systems_engineer.md

 ```

 Yeah I know code looks a bit weird!
 Since It was just a interview I didn't focus on security level much.
 But I do complete this before time.
 I think I took 5 hours continuous to understand docker library and another 2 hrs to build the whole code.
+Also I created a dockerfile for that ssh container.

 Interviewer was pretty much okay with my code but was not happy.
 He asked me some more questions in-depth which I didn't answer properly.
 The interviewer was good with my learning character and offered me the job.
 Ofcourse salary was more than I expected.